ioi-foundation/dcrypt/docs/common/security/README.md

 # Common Security Primitives (`common/security`)

-This module is a cornerstone of the DCRYPT library's security model.
+This module is a cornerstone of the dcrypt library's security model.
 It provides essential types, traits, and utilities for handling sensitive data securely, performing operations in a way that mitigates side-channel attacks (especially timing attacks), and ensuring proper memory management for cryptographic secrets.

 ## Key Components